refresh-bio/vclust/README.md

 --metric ani --ani 0.95
 ```

-Additionally, vclust may use extra threshold values for various combinations of similarity measures (`--ani`, `--gani`, `--tani`, `--cov`, `--num_alns`).
+Additionally, Vclust may use extra threshold values for various combinations of similarity measures (`--ani`, `--gani`, `--tani`, `--cov`, `--num_alns`).
 If a genome pair fails to meet the specified thresholds, it is excluded from clustering.

 ```bash
 # Cluster genomes based on ANI similarity measure, but connect them only